Who is IC System?

 IC System Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).

 Complaints of their collection efforts range from receiving six to ten phone calls per day to tactics such as skip tracing.
 Needless to say, it may not be easy to have them removed from your credit report.